rkkocheran/air_quality_analysis/README.md

 </details>

 ## Link to the Project
-[Explore the project dashboards by clicking here!](https://github.com/rkkocheran/air_quality_analysis) There are many interactive features throughout the dashboards in the presentation.
+[Explore the project dashboards by clicking here!](https://public.tableau.com/app/profile/rachel.kocheran) Additionally, [view the code on GitHub by clicking here!](https://github.com/rkkocheran/air_quality_analysis) There are many interactive features throughout the dashboards in the presentation.
 I encourage you to find out for yourself how Nashville’s air quality compares to other major cities around the country.

 [Back to [Table of Contents](#Table-of-Contents)]